VraiBrujah/GeeknDragon/README.md

 Make sure that the domain you are using is allowed in your Snipcart dashboard; otherwise the cart may remain stuck at the "préparation" step.

-The unified Snipcart webhook (`/snipcart/webhook`) must be reachable via HTTPS.
+The Snipcart webhooks (`shipping.php` and `decrement-stock.php`) must be reachable via HTTPS.
 When testing locally you can expose your development server with a tool such as ngrok.

 ## Error logging